User Guide

 How attributes appear in Acrobat Analyzer

-When you open a document, attributes display in the right-hand details panel.
+When you open a file, attributes display in the right-hand details panel.
 You can:

 • Review extracted values.

-• Jump to source passages using attribution links.
+• Jump to source passages using citation links.

 A selected documenmt with the attributes panel exposed and one citation displayed.